What is CWT?

 Dairy farmers invest in CWT.

-CWT is supported by dairy farmers producing almost 70% of the nation’s milk.
-This includes the producer-owners of 35 cooperatives, as well as over 130 independent dairy farmers in nearly every state.
-(See the cooperatives fully funding CWT.)
+CWT is supported by dairy farmers producing a majority of the nation’s milk.
+This includes the producer-owners of approximately 3o cooperatives, as well as independent dairy farmers in nearly every state.
 CWT members invest 4¢ per hundredweight in this program to achieve higher returns in the marketplace for their products.

 Management of CWT establishes policies and oversees programs and activities.